last update:

 Rotterdam, 1588

 The bird’s-eye view of Rotterdam shows a fortified city with walls and a moat.
 The moat is filled with water from a river (Nieuwe Maas).
-Rotterdam appears quite large, with wide, open areas within its walls that haven’t yet been built on.
+Rotterdam appears quite large, with broad, open areas within its walls that haven’t yet been built on.
 Both images portray the city as a trading port.

 Nautical chart of the Meuse delta highlighting Rotterdam and Dordrecht.